issp-center-dev/TeNeS/docs/sphinx/en/about/info.rst

 TeNeS is developed by the following members.

 - Tsuyoshi Okubo (Graduate School of Science, Univ. of Tokyo)
-- Satoshi Morita (Institute for Solid State Physics, Univ. of Tokyo)
+- Satoshi Morita (Faculty of Science and Technology, Keio University)
 - Yuichi Motoyama (Institute for Solid State Physics, Univ. of Tokyo)
 - Kazuyoshi Yoshimi (Institute for Solid State Physics, Univ. of Tokyo)
 - Takeo Kato (Institute for Solid State Physics, Univ. of Tokyo)